GrossfieldLab/loos/INSTALL.md

 ```

 This will install packages into an environment loos, creating it if it doesn't
-already exist, and will run `scons -j8` (you can supply a different number of
+already exist, and will run cmake on 8 cores (you can supply a different number of
 processes if you prefer, eg 2 if you've got a slow machine); the `-i` flag tells
 it to do an install.
 We use conda-forge rather than the default channel, so it's
 probably not a great idea to install into an existing environment that uses